 Chariot was obviously worthy of the Shiny Rod when she received it.
 However, she was never able to discover the meaning of the final word.
 She proved herself unworthy of the Shiny Rod before she was able to unlock the Grand Triskelion.

-In the flashbacks Chariot is portrayed as being widely loved by those around her.
+In the flashbacks, Chariot is portrayed as being widely loved by those around her.
 She says that all she wants is to make people happy.
 Her downfall was her show.
 Her desire to be loved overshadowed her desire to make others happy.
-This, coupled with her inability to forgive Croix for what she had done, separated her from others.
-She demonstrated an inability to connect with Croix, and thus demonstrated that she was not worthy of the Shiny Rod.
+This and her inability to forgive Croix for what she had done separated her from others.
+She demonstrated an inability to connect with Croix and thus demonstrated that she was not worthy of the Shiny Rod.